 The Southeast Region Commercial Fisheries Groundfish Project is based in Sitka with the groundfish project leader, fisheries biologist, and one full-time fisheries technician located there.
-One full-time biologist, one full-time fisheries technician and one full time research analyst for this project are based in Douglas.
+Two full-time biologists and one full time research analyst for this project are based in Douglas.
 Seasonal technicians and port samplers are employed in Petersburg, Ketchikan and Sitka.
-The project also receives biometrics assistance from the regional office in Douglas and from headquarters in Juneau.
+The project also receives biometric assistance from the regional office in Douglas and from headquarters in Juneau.

 The Southeast Region's groundfish project has responsibility for research and management of all commercial groundfish resources in the territorial waters of the Eastern Gulf of Alaska as well as in federal waters for demersal shelf rockfish (DSR), black, blue, and dark rockfishes, and lingcod.
 The project cooperates with the federal government for management of the waters of the adjacent EEZ.
 The project leader participates as a member of the NPFMC Gulf of Alaska Groundfish Plan Team and produces the annual stock assessment for DSR for consideration by the NPFMC.
-In 2011, as in 2011, the project leader also served as member of the NPFMC Plan Team Halibut Bycatch Working group.
-The goals of the working group are to determine a best method for extrapolating the catch of bycatch on the International Pacific Halibut Commission (IPHC) survey to the halibut fishery as a way to comply with Annual Catch Limit (ACL) requirements.

 Project activities center around fisheries monitoring, resource assessment, and in-season management of the groundfish resources.
 In-season management decisions are based on data collected from the fisheries and resource assessment surveys.
 Primary tasks include fish ticket collection, editing, and data entry for both state and federally-managed fisheries; dockside sampling of sablefish, lingcod, Pacific cod, and rockfish landings; and logbook collection and data entry.
-Two resource assessment surveys were conducted during 2011.
-The Southeast Groundfish project is funded in part with NOAA Grant NA08NMF4070534.
+Four resource assessment surveys were conducted during 2012.
 The R/V Medeia, home ported Juneau, conducts a variety of groundfish research activities in Southeast Region waters.